arnhemcr/lscerts/README.md

 validating certificates are written to standard error.
 Input lines that are blank or comment (starting '#') are ignored.
-Lscerts trusts certificates issued by the same set of certificate authorities as the operating system on which it runs.
+Lscerts trusts certificates issued by the same set of certificate authorities (CAs) as the operating system on which it runs.

 Lscerts is free software (see [LICENSE](LICENSE)), written in Go and hosted at [https://github.com/arnhemcr/lscerts](https://github.com/arnhemcr/lscerts).